-The Town Guides of King’s Lynn are able to take private parties and special interest groups throughout the year.
+The King’s Lynn Town Guides are able to take private parties and special interest groups throughout the year.
 Illustrated talks on the town and guided coach tours of West Norfolk can also be arranged.

 Monday evening walks can include a walk around ‘Victorian Lynn’, ‘The Darker Side of Lynn’ (a Guided Walk focusing on tales of murder, treason, hangings and witchcraft) and more.